Biography

 Her traditional classical CDs include solo albums of Chopin, Liszt, and the tangos of Ernesto Nazareth, Mozart piano concertos; and the complete Mozart violin and piano sonatas, recorded with violinist Jacques Israelievitch.

 She has programmed many Canadian works on her tours, including many compositions by women composers.
-In fact, she has become a leading champion of women composers, devoting 24 of her 50-plus discs to their music, most recently Cup of Sins by Parisa Sabet, Blaze by Alice Ping Yee Ho, Global Sirens (Fleur de Son), and performing numerous concertos by women, among the 50 concertos in her repertoire.
+In fact, she has become a leading champion of women composers, devoting 24 of her 60-plus discs to their music, most recently Cup of Sins by Parisa Sabet, Blaze by Alice Ping Yee Ho, Global Sirens (Fleur de Son), and performing numerous concertos by women, among the 53 concertos in her repertoire.
 Canadian women are featured on her CD 3 Concerti Larysa Kuzmenko, Alexina Louie, Violet Archer(Centrediscs), and Heather Schmidt on the CD Tapestries and 2 more on the upcoming Shadow & Light: Double Concertos.featuring Larysa Kuzmenko and Alice Ping Yee Ho.
-She has received 3 JUNO nominations for Classical Composition for her recordings with orchestra, the third being CBC Records’ disc Contemporary Piano Concerti, with her performance of Glenn Buhr’s Piano Concerto,
+She has received 3 JUNO nominations for Classical Composition for her recordings with orchestra, the third being CBC Records’ disc Contemporary Piano Concerti, with her performance of Glenn Buhr’s Piano Concerto, the 4th nomination for her solo album Glass Houses Revisited by composer Ann Southam.

 Petrowska Quilico’s recorded performances reach beyond the planet as well.
 Her CD of David Mott’s world music inspired concerto Eclipse (written for her), debuted in outer space when astronaut Steve MacLean brought it on board the Space Shuttle Atlantis in 2006.
 He had also taken her recording of Alexina Louie’s Star-Filled Night on his first mission, on the Space Shuttle Columbia in 1992.

-A generous benefactor, she created the Christina and Louis Quilico Awards 20 years ago at the Ontario Arts Foundation.
+A generous benefactor, she created the Christina and Louis Quilico Awards at the Ontario Arts Foundation in 2003.
 It is held every two years in conjunction with the Canadian Opera Company and its Ensemble Studio, to recognize outstanding young Canadian singers.

 About the Christina and Louis Quilico Awards